AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box type="tip" seamless>

-Please only provide a valid appointment.

-e.g. `ea i/T0123456A d/2024-05-20 from/10:00 to/11:00` will not be accepted if there is no such scheduled appointment.
+CLInic does not have an appointment with the provided NRIC, date and start time, you should double-check the details provided.

 </box>
 </box>

 <box type="wrong" light>

-**You have provided an appointment that overlaps with an existing appointment for the same patient.**
+**Edited appointment information overlaps with an existing appointment for the same patient**

 <box type="tip" seamless>

-All overlapping appointments will be shown on Overall-View.
+On Overall-View, the appointment list will be updated to show the list of all appointments for that patient on that date.
+This is for your ease in finding an alternate time slot for the appointment to be edited into.
 If currently on Day-View, see <a href=#switchView>here</a>.

-e.g. `d/2024-05-20 from/10:00 to/11:00` will not be accepted if there is an existing appointment for the same patient within that time frame.

 </box>
 </box>

 <br/>

-### 2.4 Finding appointments: `findAppt` OR `fa`
+### 2.4 Finding Appointments: `findAppt` OR `fa`

 Use this command if you wish to find appointments based on certain identifiers.
 You can use any combination of the three: NRIC, date or start time.